👪 Office 365 in education - Setting up a class - Starter Guide

-Make the standard layout the first time!
+Get the default layout right the first time!

-Get started with the new OneNote!
+Get started on the new OneNote right away!

-Set up an assignment for students
+Prepare an assignment for students

-Create an order without a template
+Create an assignment without a template

-Create a first assignment.
+Create an initial assignment.

-Put a Rubic assessment on the task
+Put a Rubic - Assessment on the task

 You can work with categories as shown here.

-The teacher sees all tasks that have been submitted
+Teacher sees all tasks submitted

-Add a student to Microsoft Teams
+Adding a student to Microsoft Teams

 Open the Admin portal at: https://admin.microsoft.com/AdminPortal/Home#/users

-Assign a student licence and press finish.
+Assign a student license and press finish.

 Teams templates solves rapid creation.
 More on this in this blog.

-Assess a task
+Reviewing a task

 Tasks can be uploaded by students via OneDrive, Word, Excel, PowerPoint or a file on their own computer.

 Task accomplished!
-Save it!
+Save!